Established August 23, 1997 © 1997 - present by Lois E. Gibson

 In 1988, feeling a call on my life to the ministry, I started preaching officially on June 12, 1988.
 Later appearing before the District Board, I was approved and granted a local license.
 While UPC headquarters dropped my license for non-payment of dues, prior to this in late September 1991, I had written a letter to the District Superintendent, voluntarily resigning.
 I did preach again after this resignation but never applied for another license with the UPC.
 I did later hold license with Global Network but let that drop.
 (Note: Personal information has been blocked out on the linked images.)

 In 1993 I became involved in the church operated day care center as a teacher.
 Events, which happened during my employment, led to my voluntary resignation from the day care and later were part of my reason for withdrawing as a church member.
 The day care position was resigned after the summer and in December 1993 after much prayer and searching, the pastor was informed that I would no longer be a member of the church.
+There is some additional information about my exit here.

 |Reasons For The Site|